Wondering which one is right for you?

 They both have their advantages.

 The Horizon 7.8 AT Treadmill gives you a more DIY approach to streaming.
 You have to add your own tablet but you can then choose which streaming apps to add.
-Plus it comes with a slightly stronger motor.
+Plus it comes with a slightly stronger motor and slightly higher incline.

 The Nordictrack 1750 treadmill gives you a more streamlined console where you don’t have to add your own tablet – but can connect online through the console screen.